jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Our goal with SDHPC is to elevate HPC to a cloud-native experience for system users and operators.
 Achieving this goal requires full control over all aspects of user interaction with the HPC platform.
 Routing users to appropriate services based on their identity is crucial to ensuring a consistent experience.
-We built application routers for HTTPS and SSH connections.
+We built application routers for HTTP and SSH connections.
-To that end, we built application routers capable of directing user HTTPS and SSH connections to specific endpoints based on identity and account status.
+To that end, we built application routers capable of directing user HTTP and SSH connections to specific endpoints based on identity and account status.

-Routing HTTPS connections is standard fare for web-native applications.
+Routing HTTP connections is standard fare for web-native applications.
-We built a dedicated front-end HTTPS application router that directs users to an OOD instance based on their group membership.
+We built a dedicated front-end HTTP application router that directs users to an OOD instance based on their group membership.
-The HTTPS router acts as a reverse proxy, authenticating users via web SSO and routing their connection to the appropriate endpoint.
+The HTTP router acts as a reverse proxy, authenticating users via web SSO and routing their connection to the appropriate endpoint.
-Our HTTPS router requirements were readily satisfied with standard Apache reverse-proxy and web SSO modules.
+Our HTTP router requirements were readily satisfied with standard Apache reverse-proxy and web SSO modules.
 We leverage user account attributes to make routing decisions.

 In practice, SSH connection routing is less common, and routing SSH connections based on user identity introduces special considerations.